Richard Keen, Baron Keen of Elie: Personal life

 Keen is married and has two children.
 He was reported to be one of the highest earners in Scotland, being featured on a list of the top 100 earners in 2003.
-In 2017, Keen was charged with contravening section two of the Firearms Act 1968 by failing to safely secure a shotgun, to which he pleaded guilty and was fined the sum of £1,000.
-A hearing of the Bar Tribunals and Adjudication Service in 2019 found that the offence constituted a breach of standards, but did not amount to professional misconduct.
+In 2017, Keen was charged with contravening section two of the Firearms Act 1968 by failing to safely secure a shotgun, to which he pleaded guilty and was fined.
+A hearing of the Bar Tribunals and Adjudication Service in 2019 found that the offence did not amount to professional misconduct.